-Malawi is a small country in southeast Africa bordered by Zambia, Mozambique and Tanzania.
-Affectionately known as the 'Warm Heart of Africa', expats moving to Malawi will find a population that is warm and welcoming, with a climate to match.
+Living in Malawi puts expats in a small country in southeast Africa bordered by Zambia, Mozambique and Tanzania.
+Affectionately known as the ‘Warm Heart of Africa’, Malawi has a population that is warm and welcoming, with a climate to match.

-Besides the country's clement weather and good-natured people, expats are increasingly drawn to Malawi for its gorgeous lake and landscapes, low cost of living and relaxed pace of life.
+Besides the country’s clement weather and good-natured people, expats might be drawn to Malawi for its gorgeous lake and landscapes, low cost of living and relaxed pace of life.
+The expat community here thrives on the country’s natural beauty and affordable lifestyle.

 Living in Malawi as an expat

-As a poor, landlocked country, Malawi is among the world's least developed.
-The economy is heavily dependent on agriculture, with more than 80 percent of the working population employed in this sector.
-Tobacco, tea, sugarcane and cotton are major exports, and expats often work in these industries.
+As a poor, landlocked country, Malawi ranks among the world’s least developed nations.
+The economy relies heavily on agriculture, with more than 80 percent of the working population employed in this sector.
+Tobacco, tea, sugarcane and cotton are major exports, and expats are likely to work in these industries.

-The tourism sector accounts for a small percentage of working expats living in Malawi.
-Most expats who work in tourism are located near Lake Malawi, which is the third-largest lake in Africa and covers about a fifth of the country.
-The possibility to relax, take in beautiful sunsets and all that nature has to offer while enjoying water sports, hikes or casual strolls on the beach lure in many tourists.
+The tourism sector accounts for a small percentage of working expats.
+If you work in tourism, you’re probably going to be located near Lake Malawi, which is the third-largest lake in Africa and covers about a fifth of the country.

 Cost of living in Malawi

-A number of these schools offer boarding facilities, which may be suitable for expats living in more remote areas of Malawi.
+Bishop Mackenzie International School is the only IB World School in the country.
+Several schools offer boarding facilities, which may be suitable for those living in more remote areas of Malawi.
 As space may be limited, parents should apply as early as possible.

 Climate in Malawi

-Overall, expats moving to Malawi will encounter a slow pace of life and will likely face a range of wonderful experiences and frustrating challenges.
-With patience and understanding, expats can easily adapt to their new lives in the Warm Heart of Africa.
+Moving to Malawi means you’ll encounter a slow pace of life and will likely face a range of wonderful experiences and frustrating challenges.
+With patience and understanding, you can easily adapt to your new life in the Warm Heart of Africa.

 Fast facts